List of Tuscan consorts

 The Grand Duchy of Tuscany was founded in 1569.
 It succeeded the Duchy of Florence.
 The grand duchy was initially ruled by the House of Medici, until their extinction in 1737.
 The grand duchy passed to the House of Lorraine, and then, to its cadet branch, the House of Habsburg-Lorraine.
-The House of Habsburg Lorraine ruled Tuscany from 1765 to 1801, and then 1814 to 1859.
+The House of Habsburg-Lorraine ruled Tuscany from 1765 to 1801, and then 1814 to 1859.

-A reigning grand duchess was styled: